On Clarity in Performance Reporting

 The two examples show that the compliance equilibrium is not confined to “soft” metrics or immature reporting; it persists even where financial discipline and analytical tooling are assumed to be strong.

-The compliance equilibrium is sustained not only by design-cycle omissions and reporting-cycle constraints, but also by a mechanism that activates pressure once performance is made visible: inspectability.
+The compliance equilibrium is sustained not only by design-layer omissions and execution-cycle constraints, but also by a mechanism that activates pressure once performance is made visible: inspectability – the ability to examine causal logic without narrative mediation.

 Clarity does not merely improve understanding.